Mateen-Abid/Mateen-Abid/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/mateen-abid-77a5ba246)
 📄 [View Resume (PDF)](mailto:mateenofficial42@gmail.com)

-💡 Open to freelance gigs, internships, and full-time opportunities in Data Science, Machine Learning, and AI Engineering.
+💡 Open to freelance and full-time opportunities in Data Science, Machine Learning, and AI Engineering.